Reuvers scores 22 to lead Wisconsin past Illinois 72-60

 CHAMPAIGN, Ill.
-(AP) — Nate Reuvers scored a game-high 22 points and grabbed 10 rebounds and Wisconsin beat Illinois 72-60 on Wednesday night.
+(AP) — With All-American Ethan Happ on the bench with foul trouble, Nate Reuvers stepped up, scoring a game-high 22 points and grabbing 10 rebounds to lead Wisconsin past Illinois 72-60 on Wednesday night.

+It was the sophomore’s first career double-double, and it couldn’t have come at a more opportune time for the Badgers.

 Most Read Sports Stories